one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 emerging techniques in the field as well as to gain experience with industrial projects.
 Learning Outcomes: A student completing the Data Science Stream will be able to:

-Manage and analyze a large volume of data in a scalable fashion.Pick the right tools to manage and analyze a large volume of data.Develop a data analytic tool on an appropriate platform, including a cloud computing
+* Manage and analyze a large volume of data in a scalable fashion.
+* Pick the right tools to manage and analyze a large volume of data.
+* Develop a data analytic tool on an appropriate platform, including a cloud computing

 platform.

-Understand in detail how machine learning works.Apply an appropriate machine learning technique to a real-world problem at hand.Develop a data mining system appropriate for the task at hand.Understand in detail how an information retrieval system works.Develop an information retrieval system appropriate for the task at hand.Collect a large volume of data necessary for data analytics.Understand various database systems, and pick an appropriate database system for
+* Understand in detail how machine learning works.
+* Apply an appropriate machine learning technique to a real-world problem at hand.
+* Develop a data mining system appropriate for the task at hand.
+* Understand in detail how an information retrieval system works.
+* Develop an information retrieval system appropriate for the task at hand.
+* Collect a large volume of data necessary for data analytics.
+* Understand various database systems, and pick an appropriate database system for

 the task at hand.

-Understand how decision-makers use business analytics to formulate and solve business problems.Understand and apply the appropriate tools for the analysis of quantitative and qualitative data.Use software packages fluently for data analysis.Solve challenging problems in a creative way
+* Understand how decision-makers use business analytics to formulate and solve business problems.
+* Understand and apply the appropriate tools for the analysis of quantitative and qualitative data.
+* Use software packages fluently for data analysis.
+* Solve challenging problems in a creative way

 ## Key Competences and Practices